-- (i) To establish the factors affecting academic performances of learners with mental deficit in regular schools. - (ii) To find out whether there are teachers in regular schools with appropriate skills to handle learners with mental retardation. - (iii) To find out the attitude of teachers towards inclusion of learner with mental deficits in regular schools. - (iv) To find out the existence of learners with mental retardation in regular schools. - (v) To identify the factors that need to be considered before implementation of inclusive education programmes for learners with mental deficit in regular schools.
+- (i) To identify factors affecting academic performances of learners with mental deficit in regular schools. - (ii) To determine whether there are teachers in regular schools with appropriate skills to handle learners with mental retardation. - (iii) To determine the attitude of teachers towards inclusion of learner with mental deficits in regular schools. - (iv) To identify the factors that need to be considered before implementation of inclusive education programmes for learners with mental deficit in regular schools.